Biography

 Taylor Joshua Rankin (b.
 1991) is a filmmaker and composer of new music based in Los Angeles, CA.

 Taylor’s music exists within the trend of contemporary classical composers who draw upon a depth of influences such as minimalism, avant-rock, experimental, micropolyphony, and tintinnabulation, inside of and extending beyond the world of new music.
+Taylor’s joy in making music is to express a sort of emotional zenith with sounds of a dense and undulating world, existing in a space between gossamer and cacophony.

-Taylor's music has been programmed by the Current's concert series in Chicago, the Eastman School of Music, New York University, the University of Michigan, University of North Florida, University of Kentucky School of Music, Pittsburg State University, the Tutti Festival at Denison University, Composers Inc., the Presidio Club, The San Francisco Conservatory of Music Orchestra, Abchordis Ensemble, California State University East Bay, and PoP Up Magazine’s 2018 season in DC, NY, LA, Portland, Toronto, and Chicago, as well as the 2016, 2017, and 2018 Hot Air Music Festivals.
+Taylor's music has been programmed by the Current's concert series in Chicago, the Eastman School of Music, New York University, the University of Michigan, University of North Florida, University of Kentucky School of Music, Pittsburg State University, the Tutti Festival at Denison University, Composers Inc., the Presidio Club, The San Francisco Conservatory of Music Orchestra, Abchordis Ensemble, California State University East Bay, Stolen Time Ensemble, and PoP Up Magazine’s 2018 season in DC, NY, LA, Portland, Toronto, and Chicago, as well as the 2016, 2017, and 2018 Hot Air Music Festivals.

 Along with being a composer, Taylor also works in post-production as a creative video editor for some of the top orchestras in the country.
 While at the San Francisco Symphony, Taylor cut the digital Soundbox concerts for Nico Muhly, Julia Bullock, Essa-Pekka Salonen, Claire Chase, Destiny Muhammad, and Jeremy Denk, as well as Nico Muhly’s Throughline, and Ligeti’s Clocks & Clouds and Ramifications.
 Recently, Taylor worked with famed London-based opera director Netia Jones on an hour long, multimedia, narrative, concert-film of Stravinsky’s The Soldier’s Tale.